Contact me for

 - Opportunities to collaborate

 Dr Heidi Walkden has more than six years’ experience in community pharmacy and neuroscience research.
-Her research has identified a new path by which bacteria can quickly move from the nasal cavity to the brain and spinal cord.
+Dr Walkden’s research identified a new path by which bacteria can move from the nasal cavity to the brain and spinal cord, all within 24 hours.
 She has also shown that an injury to the inside of the nasal cavity can increase the bacterial invasion of the brain via the nose-to-brain pathway.
 Alongside her research, Dr Walkden is also an award-winning science communicator.
 She has won numerous awards for her oral presentations, scientific photos, and poster prizes.
 Notably, she reached the grand final of the International Asia-Pacific Three Minute Thesis (3MT) Competition in 2017.

 Dr Walkden was selected for the 2021-22 cohort of the Australian Science Policy Fellowship Program, run by the Office of the Chief Scientist, and is now working within a federal government department.
-In this role, she will use her expertise to advise and contribute to government policy work.
+In this role, Dr Walkden uses her expertise to advise and contribute to government research and policy work.